Route network simplification for transport planning

 (b)

-Figure 1: Illustration of issues associated with route network-level results containing multiple parallel ways on the same corridor: it is not clear from the visualisation that the corridor shown in the right hand figure has greater flow than the corridor shown in the left.
+Figure 1: Vector (top) and raster (bottom) visualisations of route network results in the Propensity to Cycle Tool.
+Note that it is not clear from the visualisation that the corridor shown in the right hand figures (Armley Road corridor) has greater flow than the corridor shown in the left (Otley Road).
+Note also the visual artefacts such as ‘staircase’ effects and overlapping values resulting from parallel lines along Armley Road (right panel).
 Source: open access Propensity to Cycle Tool results available at www.pct.bike.

-3 Data
+3 Data and Methods

 There are two main challenges that need to be overcome to simplify transport networks, in a way that preserves their value: